Go to the first, previous, next, last section, table of contents.

 The Bell Laboratories @command{awk} also incorporates the following extensions, originally developed for @command{gawk}:

-and for the third
+FS and for the third

-to be null strings
+argument to split to be null strings

 (see section Making Each Character a Separate Field).

-nextfile
+nextfile statement

-(@pxref{Nextfile Statement, ,Using @command{gawk}'s nextfile
+(@pxref{Nextfile Statement, ,Using @command{gawk}'s nextfile Statement}).

-delete
+delete Statement).

 The GNU implementation, @command{gawk}, adds a large number of features.
 This minor node lists them in the order they were added to @command{gawk}.
 They can all be disabled with either the @option{--traditional} or @option{--posix} options (see section Command-Line Options).